 The bar graphs below depict the changes in presence of different species of seagrass found at monitored locations in Dona & Roberts Bays.
-Persistent seagrass species include Shoal grass (Halodule wrightii), Turtle grass (Thalassia testudinum), and Manatee grass (Syringodium filiforme) for the years 2010-2024.
-The graphs demonstrate that Turtle grass and Manatee grass saw drastic declines in abundance at multiple monitoring locations starting back in 2016.
-Data collected in 2024 demonstrate large gains for seagrass throughout the region, though not full recovery.
+Persistent seagrass species include Shoal grass (Halodule wrightii), Turtle grass (Thalassia testudinum), and Manatee grass (Syringodium filiforme) for the years 2010-2021.
+The graphs demonstrate that overall seagrass abundance has continued to decline in recent years, although data collected in 2021 demonstrate large gains (though not full recovery) for Turtle grass throughout the region.
 The reason for this decline is complex and likely involves several factors.
 This includes impacts from recent storm events such as additional nutrient polluted runoff from land, Hurricane Irma, increased temperatures and rainfall, as well as prolonged red tide and algae blooms in the region.
 The CHNEP continues to work with our partners to better understand causes and investigate solutions.